 - looking at “hard trends” (measurable facts about transformation in different fields)

 - understanding the present (often “the future is already here, it just isn’t evenly distributed yet” – William Gibson)

 Simpson et al (2018) identified the following hard trends affecting medical education, which I think can be applied more widely to the interprofessional ICU setting.

-- Outsourcing of education – pre-pared resources and learning packages whether they be from Colleges, international bodies, other hospitals, online ebooks, or FOAM resources
+- Outsourcing of education – pre-prepared resources and learning packages whether they be from Colleges, international bodies, other hospitals, online ebooks, or FOAM resources

 - Learning analytics/ Big Data

-- Technology – extended reality (AR/VR/ mixed reality), LMS, video/ audio communication tools
+- Technology – extended reality (AR/VR/ mixed reality), Learning Management Systems (LMS), video/ audio communication tools, artificial intelligence

 - Learner as consumer and co-designer – FOAM resources, education programmes publishing blogs, micro-credentials